sinedied/pi-midi-host/README.md

 ## Network access

-You can SSH to the device without knowing its IP adress using `ssh pi@midihub.local` after initial setup.
+You can SSH to the device without knowing its IP address using `ssh pi@midihub.local` after initial setup.

 ## Credits